nathanmalone99/GameHub/README.md

 GameHub is hosted at the URL below https://gamehub3-25198.web.app

-But a lot of the features are not working in the hosted version but you can still see some of the pages.
+Everything works except the checkout on the hosted version, I am unsure why this is.